nullplatform/technology-templates-sample-api/README.md

 # Nullplatform Sample Application Tutorial

-Welcome to the Nullplatform Javascript *Movie Search Application* tutorial!
-In this tutorial, we'll walk you through creating a JavaScript application using Fastify that searches for movies using the OMDB API.
-In the process we're going to explore together nullplatform UI and play with it.
+In this tutorial, we'll guide you through the process of creating a JavaScript application using Fastify that searches for movies using the OMDB API.
+As we go through the tutorial, we'll also explore nullplatform's UI and show you how to use it to deploy and manage your application.

+By the end of the tutorial, you'll have a fully functional application that you can customize deplot and play.
+Let's get started!

 > **Important**: Before you begin this tutorial, please ensure that you have:
 > 1) A [nullplatform](https://www.nullplatform.com) account that works in your organization or you can request access to our [sandbox](sandbox@nullplatform.io) and we'll email you the credentials.